-Micro Internship: Open to Juniors and Seniors during winter or spring break who complete 20 hours.
-This is a non-credit bearing external experience, which is meant to aide in the career exploration process.
+Micro Internship: Open to Juniors and Seniors who complete 30 hours during a semester (During school or after school/weekends).
+This is a one-semester course, unpaid experience, which is meant to aide in the career exploration process.

 Traditional Internship: Open to Juniors or Seniors during the Fall, Spring, or Summer semesters.
 Students complete on average 5-10 hours a week over a period of 16 weeks during the school year, and on average 15 hours a week over a period of 6 weeks for the summer semester.
 This is usually an unpaid external experience, but it is a credit bearing course.